Pub waste management

 Switching to reusable or biodegradable straws and utensils can significantly reduce plastic waste generated by the pub.

-By offering alternatives that are either washable and reusable or made from biodegradable materials, such as bamboo or paper, pubs can help minimise their environmental footprint.
+By offering alternatives that are either washable and reusable or made from biodegradable materials, such as bamboo or paper, pubs can help minimise the carbon footprint of their waste.

 <h3>Composting food waste</h3>